3 Mar 2021

 - £5 million to extend the Tackling Paramilitary Programme in 2021-22.

-To discuss this further, please contact your usual MHA Monahans representative.
+To discuss this further, please contact your usual Monahans representative.